mrblomblo/yt-dlp-usage-script/README.md

 ## Disclaimer
 This script is a wrapper for YT-DLP, a command-line tool for downloading videos.
 What you do with the downloaded content is up to you, but please use it responsibly and legally.
 Downloading copyrighted content without permission is illegal.
 This script is intended for personal use, and for downloading content that is freely available online.
 I am not responsible for any misuse of this script or the downloaded content.
-The script itself is also unable to actually download the videos, that part is handled by YT-DLP.
+The script itself is unable to download the videos itself, that part is handled by YT-DLP.
 This script is provided “as is” without warranty of any kind.

 This script is licensed under the Unlicense license, so I don't expect you to follow this.
 But for moral reasons; please don't turn the script into malware or anything like that.
 Though, as the license states, you are free to do whatever you want with it.

 ## Credits
+The following people, groups, projects, AIs, etc. have had a hand in making this project better.
+I may have either used entire code blocks or snippets of code that they've written, or I may have taken inspiration from their code.
+They may also have helped debug problems, given me ideas for features, fixes, etc. whether they know it or not:

 * Usage of *%~dp0* in the script - [AUTOMATIC1111 Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
-* Loading the *VARS.txt* file in to the *run.bat* file - [https://stackoverflow.com/a/66714820](https://stackoverflow.com/a/66714820)
+* Loading the *VARS.txt* file in to the *run.bat* file - [Erik Erikson](https://stackoverflow.com/a/66714820)
 * Most of the args used for the music command - [YTDLnis](https://github.com/deniscerri/ytdlnis)
 * URL check - [Google Gemini](https://gemini.google.com)
 * Improved dependency check - [Google Gemini](https://gemini.google.com)
 * Help with troubleshooting VARS.txt not loading properly - [Microsoft Copilot](https://copilot.microsoft.com/)
 * Discovery that lead to a bug being fixed - [FrostyMangg](https://www.youtube.com/@FrostyMangg)
-* Getting the current directory (for update.bat) - [https://superuser.com/a/160712](https://superuser.com/a/160712)
+* Getting the current directory (for update.bat) - [Tamara Wijsman](https://superuser.com/a/160712)